 - WATCH WHAT THE PERSON DOES.
 The body tells us the truth.
 Integrity is when what we say matches what we do, or, conversely, what we do matches what we say.
-Examine where the feet takes the person.
+Examine where the feet take the person.

 Watching people with wisdom begins with first developing the skill of self-watching.
 Here are four ways to develop your personal self-watching skill.

-- UNDERSTAND what your face, eyes and body tell each other.
+- UNDERSTAND what your face, eyes, and body tell each other.

 - BE MINDFUL of your talk life.
 Eliminate negative statements; develop encouraging speech.